anjackson/anjackson.github.io/content/blog/2024-05-07-for-the-love.md

 Yes, but also, our tools shape us back.
 I think part of the reason books are good at surviving is because our society has co-evolved with them.
 We've learned to keep them safe, to love them.

 Yes, print is more robust than digital bits.
 But it is *also* true that we have adapted our behaviour to mitigate its weaknesses.
 We keep books dry.
 We keep those digestible pages away from insects and animals.
 We are taught not to damage the spines.
 Frowned upon for tears and marks.
-Most of us revere reading, and teach eachother to care for the read.
+Most of us revere reading, and teach each other to care for the read.

 This love is so deep, it can reach beyond reason.
 People, or at least *People On The Internet*, are *enraged* by the sight of pages being turned *without gloves*.
 Become *incandescent* when books are *discarded* while being weeded out of a library's collection.
 Despite the fact that libraries and archives are well aware of what they are doing, even they end up fighting the love of books sometimes.

 In some ways, books are worse than digital storage.
 They are difficult and expensive to copy.
 They are only visible over short distances.
 The are susceptible to fire, pests, children, and other acts of moisture.
-So they have *become* precious, maintained by infrastructure so familiar it fades from view.
+So they have become precious, maintained by infrastructure so familiar it fades from view.

 The frailties of print are obscured by our cupped hands.